digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/app-builder/import-export-apps.md

 title: Importing and Exporting Applications
 ---

-This documentation explains the process of exporting and importing applications in ToolJet.
+This documentation explains the process of exporting and importing applications in JumpStart.

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>